Mynydd Carningli / Carningli Mountain at Newport Pembrokeshire

 Spend a night on Carningli Mountain and you either become a poet or go mad - just one of Mynydd Carningli's many myths.

-There are many stories and legends associated with Carningli (The Mount of Angels), there is a modern story writter continuing to write sagas based upon this Mountain.
+There are many stories and legends associated with Carningli (The Mount of Angels), there is a modern story writer (Brian John) continuing to write sagas based upon this Mountain.

 Carningli is magical, from its timelessness to its stunning three hundred and sixty degree views across the Pembrokeshire tundra there is a sense of something mythical, ancient and untouchable about this hill top south of Newport Pembrokeshire.

-Cairns are dotted about all over the mountain along with the remains of hut circles from forgotten civilistations that once lived, farmed and defended this part of Wales.
+Cairns are dotted about all over the mountain along with the remains of hut circles from forgotten civilisations that once lived, farmed and defended this part of Wales.

 The peak at Carningli has remains of stone ramparts that would have once formed a defensive ring around the summit of this mountain.
 To have moved the amount of stone making up these walls would have taken a great deal of human power and time leading to conclude that this was once a very important settlement and a seat of great power along the west coast of Wales.